 2812 Opryland Dr., Nashville, TN 37214

-This historic paddleboat glides along the Cumberland River as you and your date enjoy a night of dinner and sightseeing.
+This historic paddleboat glides along the Cumberland River as you and your date enjoy dinner and sightseeing.

-Be sure to spend time out on deck enjoying the great views of the city from the Cumberland River!
+Be sure to spend time on deck enjoying the incredible views of the city from the Cumberland River!

-Your ticket also includes live entertainment with you meal.
+Your ticket also includes live entertainment with your meal.
 Now that’s a great night out!

 27. Shelby Bottoms Greenway

-Another great nature spot not far from Downtown Nashville is the Shelby Bottoms Greenway.
+Another excellent nature spot not far from Downtown Nashville is the Shelby Bottoms Greenway.

-This is the perfect place to get some exercise or just enjoy a nice picnic out in nature.
+This is the perfect place to exercise or enjoy a nice picnic out in nature.